SigmaCloudServices/AFRelay/README.md

 ![human-coded](https://badgen.net/static/Human%20Coded/100%25/green)
 # SOAP Web Invoicing Service for Point of Sale with Integration to the Argentine Tax Agency

 This system is a web service that acts as middleware between local POS systems and AFIP (Administración Federal de Ingresos Públicos) / ARCA (Customs Revenue and Control Agency), the tax authority in Argentina.
-It receives invoices in JSON format, transforms them into XML compatible with AFIP/ARCA Web Services, sends the request via SOAP, processes the response, and returns the result to the POS in JSON format.
-The goal is to simplify tax compliance from desktop applications.
+It receives invoices in JSON format, transforms them into XML compatible with AFIP/ARCA Web Services, sends the request via HTTP, processes the response, and returns the result to the POS in JSON format.
+The goal is to simplify tax compliance.

 [![Python](https://img.shields.io/badge/python-3.11-blue?logo=python&logoColor=white)](https://www.python.org/)
 [![lxml](https://img.shields.io/badge/lxml-5.4.0-orange)](https://pypi.org/project/lxml/)